enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 Based on these findings, the project proposed a conceptual redesign of the infrastructure, focusing on automation, modularity, and data interoperability.
 Technologies such as RDF, Linked Data, and binary serialization formats like FlatBuffers were evaluated for their potential to streamline data management and improve long-term extensibility.
 In parallel, several comparable IoT projects and platforms were reviewed to assess whether existing solutions could be adapted to meet the identified requirements.
 While some promising approaches were found, none fully matched the specific needs and constraints of the BFH research projects, which further motivated the development of a custom infrastructure.
 These conceptual foundations now serve as a starting point for the work presented in this thesis.

-## Programming and Toolchain Analysis for CubeCell
+## Programming and Toolchain Analysis of the CubeCell Board
-A key requirement of the project was the reuse of existing hardware from previous initiatives.
+A key requirement of the project was to reuse existing hardware from previous initiatives.
 Specifically, the board selected was the Heltec HTCC-AB01, which integrates the ASR6501 chip.
-The board comes preloaded with an Arduino-compatible bootloader that allows firmware flashing via the Arduino IDE.
+The board comes preloaded with an Arduino-compatible bootloader that allows firmware programming via the Arduino IDE.
 However, another important requirement was to enable future programming of the board without relying on the Arduino IDE.
-This made it necessary to find a method for flashing compiled binaries to the board via USB using the original bootloader.
+This made it necessary to find a method for programming compiled binaries to the board.
 As a result, research was conducted into the Heltec CubeCell board, its bootloader behavior, and its available toolchain options.

 As described in the official documentation[20], the CubeCell board supports two different bootloaders, one of which is Arduino-compatible.
 However, as visible in the screenshots provided on the same page, this bootloader is closed-source and not publicly available.
-Several related issues have already been opened on GitHub, such as [21], where users express concerns about the lack of transparency.
+Several related issues have already been discussed on GitHub, such as [21], where users express concerns about the lack of transparency.
 In another thread [22], a user even accuses Heltec of violating the GPL license by misusing the GCC compiler.
 These concerns indicate that Heltec is not interested in open-sourcing its development tools, making it necessary to find a workaround.

 To better understand the programming process, the behavior of the Arduino IDE must first be analyzed.
 Before any code can be compiled for the CubeCell board, the hardware-specific configuration must be installed via the Arduino Board Manager.
 This manager downloads configuration files from the Heltec GitHub repository [23].
 In particular, the get.py script in the tools folder contains the following line:

 ```python
 tools_to_download = load_tools_list(current_dir + '/../package/package_CubeCell_index.template.json', identified_platform)
 ```